RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

     Note: You might have to give execute permissions to this script.
 To do this, run: **chmod +x createdefinition.sh**.

-    This executes the script and creates the Enterprise Server region definition file, BANKDEMO.xml, in the same folder.
+    This executes the script and creates the Enterprise Server region definition file, `BANKDEMO.xml`, in the same folder.
 The file is configured for the location in which you saved the sample files.

 Next, ensure that the following two services are running on your machine: